Compatibility degree of cluster complexes: -vectors versus -vectors

 To prove Theorem \ref{ftheorem} (1), we use the following two lemmas.

-\begin{lemma}[{\cite{cl2}*{Lemma 7.3}}] Let $\Acal(B)$ be any cluster algebra, and we fix any cluster variable $x$ of $\Acal(B)$.
-For any $i\in\{p+1,\dots,n\}$, if there exists a cluster containing $x$ and $x_i$, then there exists a cluster containing $x$ and initial cluster variables $x_{p+1},\dots,x_{n}$. \end{lemma}
+\begin{lemma}[{\cite{cl2}*{Lemma 2}}] Let $\Acal(B)$ be any cluster algebra, and we fix any cluster variable $x$ of $\Acal(B)$.
+If, for all $i\in\{p+1,\dots,n\}$, there exists a cluster containing $x$ and $x_i$, then there exists a cluster containing $x$ and all the initial cluster variables $x_{p+1},\dots,x_{n}$. \end{lemma}

-\begin{lemma}[{\cite{cl2}*{Lemma 6.2}}] Let $\Acal(B)$ be any cluster algebra.
+\begin{lemma}[{\cite{cl2}*{Theorem 10}}] Let $\Acal(B)$ be any cluster algebra.
 We fix any subset $X$ of a cluster.
-Then, all seeds which have a cluster containing $X$ form a connected component of exchange graph of $\Acal(B)$. \end{lemma}
+Then, all seeds which have a cluster containing $X$ form a connected component of the exchange graph of $\Acal(B)$. \end{lemma}